sebw/blog-old.wains.be/2011/2011-04-11-authenticate-linux-red-hat-with-microsoft-active-directory.md

 `# service winbind restart`

-authconfig will modify a couple of files : /etc/samba/smb.conf, /etc/pam.d/system-auth, /etc/nsswitch.conf, etc.
+authconfig will modify a couple of files:

+- /etc/samba/smb.conf
+- /etc/pam.d/system-auth
+- /etc/nsswitch.conf
+- /etc/krb5.conf

 By default, UID/GID will be stored locally, and will differ from one system to another.